nirinA/erfa_python/doc/api.rst

    of a negative leap second).

-6) The warning status "dubious year" flags UTCs that predate the introduction of the time scale and that are too far in the future to be trusted.
+6) The warning status "dubious year" flags UTCs that predate the introduction of the time scale or that are too far in the future to be trusted.
 See eraDat for further details.

 7) Only in the case of continuous and regular time scales (TAI, TT,